-Returning in full glory, Nadal conquered Monte Carlo, Rome and Madrid that spring to write new pages of tennis history as the first player who captured all three Masters 1000 titles on clay in a single season.
-After an unprecedented run in Monte Carlo that left all the rivals miles behind him, Nadal won Rome and took a week off before Madrid where he pursued the first title in Caja Magica, losing in the title match a year ago to Roger Federer.
+Returning in full glory, Nadal conquered Monte Carlo, Rome and Madrid that spring to write new pages of tennis history as the first player with all three Masters 1000 titles on clay in a single season!
+After an unprecedented run in Monte Carlo that left all the rivals miles behind him, Nadal won Rome and took a week off before Madrid, where he pursued the first title in Caja Magica after losing the title match a year ago to Roger Federer.

-Unlike that marathon against Novak Djokovic in the semis 12 months earlier, there was nothing that would stop the Spaniard en route to the trophy, securing the 39th ATP title and the 18th at the Masters 1000 level.
-Thus, he moved in front of Andre Agassi to become the Masters 1000 record holder at the age of 23, beating Roger Federer 6-4, 7-6 in the title match on May 16.
+Unlike that marathon against Novak Djokovic in the semis 12 months earlier, nothing would stop the Spaniard en route to the trophy, securing the 39th ATP title and the 18th at the Masters 1000 level.
+Thus, he moved in front of Andre Agassi to become the Masters 1000 record holder at 23, beating Roger Federer 6-4, 7-6 in the title match on May 16.

-Rafa didn't lose serve against Alexandr Dolgopolov, John Isner and Gael Monfils, struggling a little bit against Nicolas Almagro in the semis before establishing the order in sets two and three to book the 21st meeting against Roger, the first in a year.
+Rafa didn't lose serve against Alexandr Dolgopolov, John Isner and Gael Monfils before struggling against Nicolas Almagro in the semis.
+Rafa lost the opening set before establishing the order in sets two and three to book the 21st meeting against Roger, the first in a year.

-Roger had more winners but also more unforced errors, the usual price for his aggression against Rafa and determination to keep the points on his racquet and avoid longer rallies.
-Interestingly, the Swiss had the upper hand in those most extended exchanges, together with the shortest ones as well, with Nadal erasing the deficit in the mid-range rallies that moved him over the top and helped him to seal the deal in straight sets.
+Roger had more winners and more unforced errors, the usual price for his aggression against Rafa, and determination to keep the points on his racquet and avoid longer rallies.
+Interestingly, the Swiss had the upper hand in those most extended exchanges, together with the shortest ones, while Nadal erased the deficit in the mid-range rallies that moved him over the top.

-Federer kicked off the clash with a hold at love after an ace, creating a break chance in game two but wasting it after a good serve from Nadal who held when Roger sent a backhand long.
-It was the Spaniard's turn to make damage on the return in game three, converting the third break chance after a backhand mistake from Federer to move 2-1 up and open the first lead.
+Federer kicked off the clash with a hold at love after an ace and created a break chance in game two, wasting it after a good serve from Nadal, who held when Roger sent a backhand long.
+It was the Spaniard's turn to make damage on the return in game three, converting the third break chance after a backhand mistake from Federer to move 2-1 up and secure the first lead.

-Ready to fight for every point, Roger broke back at 15 in the next game when Nadal's forehand landed beyond the baseline, although he had to chase the result again following a break for the home star in game seven when he seized the fifth chance.
+Ready to fight for every point, Roger broke back at 15 in the next game when Nadal's forehand landed beyond the baseline, although he had to chase the result again following a break for the home star in game seven after seizing the fifth chance.

-A forehand down the line winner pushed Nadal 5-3 in front, serving for the set at 5-4 when he experienced troubles behind the initial shot thanks to a double fault.
-Federer squandered two break opportunities with groundstroke errors from both wings but created the third one with a smash winner, giving his everything to prolong the set.
+A forehand down the line winner pushed Nadal 5-3 in front, serving for the set at 5-4 when he experienced troubles behind the initial shot after a double fault.
+Federer squandered two break opportunities with groundstroke errors from both wings and created the third with a smash winner, giving everything to prolong the set.

-With the momentum on his side, Nadal broke in the very first game of the second set as well but that didn't last for long, with Federer pulling the break back in the very next game after a bullet from his backhand.
-Rafa moved ahead once again at 2-2, hitting three marvelous backhand winners in a row to forge another lead and cement it with a solid hold for a 4-2.
+With the momentum on his side, Nadal broke in the first game of the second set, but that didn't last for long, as Federer pulled the break back in the next game after a bullet from his backhand.
+Rafa moved ahead once again at 2-2, hitting three marvelous backhand winners in a row to forge another lead and cement it with a solid hold for 4-2.

-With no time to waste, Roger broke back in game eight after a loose forehand from Nadal, surviving two deuces at 5-5 to defend his service fame and set up a tie break, a must-win one for him.
-A beautiful drop shot winner pushed Roger 4-2 up before spraying three terrible groundstroke errors that gave Rafa the advantage, with the Spaniard sealing the deal after a return winner at 6-5 when Federer missed the ball entirely after a bad bounce.
+With no time to waste, Roger broke back in game eight after Nadal's loose forehand, survived two deuces at 5-5 and set up a tie break, a must-win one for him.
+A beautiful drop shot winner pushed Roger 4-2 up before spraying three terrible groundstroke errors that gave Rafa the advantage.